mattock/tap-windows6/README.rst

 On successful completion, all build products will be placed in the "dist" directory as well as tap6.tar.gz.
 The NSIS installer package will be placed to the build root directory.

-Note that due to the strict driver signing requirements in Windows 10 you need an EV certificate to sign the driver files.
-These EV certificates may be stored inside a hardware device, which makes fully automated signing process difficult, dangerous or impossible.
-Eventually the signing process will become even more involved, with drivers having to be submitted to the Windows Hardware Developer Center Dashboard portal.
-Therefore, by default, this buildsystem no longer signs any files.
-You can revert to the old behavior by using the --sign parameter.

 Building tapinstall (optional)
 ------------------------------